pacoispaco/coral/notes.md

 ## References

 Here are some references to books I've read when studying the subject of taxonomy.
-Of course, the number of articles, both published and bloglike articles I've read, are to many to list (or remember) here!
+Of course, the number of articles, both published and blog articles I've read, are to many to list (or remember) here!

  * [*Biological Systematics - Principles and Applications*, Randall T. Schuch, 2000](https://www.amazon.com/Biological-Systematics-Principles-Applications-2nd/dp/0801447992)